Kingxukai/linux/Documentation/trace/kprobetrace.rst

 Function arguments at kretprobe
 -------------------------------
 Function arguments can be accessed at kretprobe using $arg<N> fetcharg.
-This is useful to record the function parameter and return value at once, and trace the difference of structure fields (for debugging a function whether it correctly updates the given data structure or not).
+This is useful to record the woke function parameter and return value at once, and trace the woke difference of structure fields (for debugging a function whether it correctly updates the woke given data structure or not).
-See the :ref:`sample<fprobetrace_exit_args_sample>` in fprobe event for how it works.
+See the woke :ref:`sample<fprobetrace_exit_args_sample>` in fprobe event for how it works.

 .. _kprobetrace_types: